Capped Minters 101

 * **Administrator Address (`_admin`):** The address granted administrative privileges, including the ability to assign the MINTER role.

 * **Expiration Time (`_expirationTime`):** The seconds timestamp after which minting is no longer allowed.
-Please note that any child capped minters will expire on the specified end date of a parent capped minter.
+This input is in uint48 (i.e. epoch time).
+Use an epoch time converter to get the correct input for the end time desired.
+Please note that any child capped minters will expire on the specified end date of a parent capped minter.&#x20;

 * **saltNonce:** arbitrary value that helps define the deployed contract’s address.